replicantzk/monorepo/README.md

 ### Tools

-These are all the tools used in development:
+These are all the tools that need to be installed individually:

 - [docker](https://docs.docker.com/engine/install)
 - [docker compose](https://docs.docker.com/compose/install)